Portuguese Cape Verde: 15th century

-The islands of Cape Verde was discovered in 1444 by Dom Prince Henry The Navigator (Son of King John 1) and Antonio Noli in the service of Henrys relative King Afonso V. The southeastern islands, including the largest island Santiago, were discovered in 1460 by António de Noli and Diogo Gomes.
+The islands of Cape Verde were first discovered by Europeans in 1460-62 by Prince Henry the Navigator (Son of King John I) and Antonio Noli, in the service of Henry's relative King Afonso V. The southeastern islands, including the largest island Santiago, were discovered in 1460 by António de Noli and Diogo Gomes.
 The remaining northwestern islands São Nicolau, São Vicente and Santo Antão were discovered in 1461 or 1462 by Diogo Afonso.
 There is no evidence of human settlement on Cape Verde prior to the arrival of the Portuguese.

-In 1462, the town of Ribeira Grande (now Cidade Velha) was founded on the south coast of Santiago.
-The settlement became a key port of call for Portuguese colonisation towards Africa and South America.
-In the 16th and 17th centuries, it was a centre of maritime trade between Africa, the Cape, Brazil and the Caribbean.
-Due to its proximity to the African coast, it was an essential platform for the trade of enslaved persons.
-Other early Portuguese settlements were São Filipe on the island of Fogo (between 1470 and 1490), Praia on Santiago (before 1516), Ribeira Grande on Santo Antão (mid 16th century) and Ribeira Brava on São Nicolau (1653).
+In 1462, the Portuguese founded the town of Ribeira Grande (now Cidade Velha) on the south coast of Santiago.
+The settlement became a key port of call for Portuguese colonisation in both Africa and South America.
+In the 16th and 17th centuries, it was a centre of maritime trade of points among Africa, the Cape of Good Hope, Brazil in South America, and the Caribbean.
+Due to its proximity to the African coast, it was an essential platform for the Atlantic trade of enslaved Africans.
+Other early Portuguese settlements were São Filipe on the island of Fogo (between 1470 and 1490), Praia on Santiago (before 1516), Ribeira Grande on Santo Antão (mid 16th century), and Ribeira Brava on São Nicolau (1653).

-In 1492 the Spanish Inquisition emerged in its fullest expression of anti-Semitism.
-It spread to neighboring Portugal where King João II and especially Manuel I in 1496, decided to exile thousands of Jews to São Tomé, Príncipe, and Cape Verde.
+Between 1492 and 1497, Manuel I of Portugal exiled thousands of conversos, Jews forced to accept baptism and conversion to Christianity but considered suspect, to São Tomé, Príncipe, and Cape Verde.
 They were allowed to engage in trade.

-Free-lance traders were referred to as lançados, who were often, but not always, of Jewish origin.
+Freelance traders were referred to as lançados, who were often, but not always, of Jewish origin.
+Most married or had unions with African women, creating close trade ties with their families and clans.